-Seed colour change will typically increase about 10 per cent every two to three days (quicker under hot dry conditions, slower under cool moist conditions) so waiting a week can provide a big boost in yield and potential profit.
+Seed colour change will typically increase by about 10 percentage points every two to three days (quicker under hot dry conditions, slower under cool moist conditions), so waiting a week can provide a big boost in yield and potential profit.

-What about quality?
-Quality difference between swathing at 30 per cent SCC and 60 per cent SCC is most often minimal.
-Seed chlorophyll content, which is the major quality factor to consider when it comes to harvest timing, tends to be elevated in two harvest scenarios: (1) heavy frost locks in green for immature seeds; (2) swathing the crop too early (with minimal seed colour change) and on a hot day can cause the crop to cure too fast for green to clear.
+Higher yield isn’t the only benefit from waiting.
+Canola swathed later also tends to have slightly (emphasis on slightly) higher oil content and lower green seed counts.
+Canola Digest describes these other benefits.
+Seed chlorophyll content, which is the major quality factor to consider when it comes to harvest timing, tends to be elevated when swathing too early (with minimal seed colour change) and on a hot day.
+This can cause the crop to cure too fast for green to clear.

 - Canola Encyclopedia section on harvest timing

 - CCC’s Guide to Managing Canola Harvest

 - Harvest management research on the Canola Research Hub

 - Grower survey identifies big agronomy challenges (including swath timing)

 - Don’t cut canola too soon, Country Guide